You’ve probably seen it listed on labels. But what exactly is it, and what are the benefits?

 Kate Farms Peptide Formulas contain hydrolyzed pea protein, supplemented with other plant-based amino acids.
 "We’re the first company to hydrolyze a complete plant-based protein," Carr says.
 "Every other hydrolyzed formula—every single one—uses whey, which is from dairy."

 Carr says some people with dairy allergies or intolerances can benefit from a hydrolyzed whey protein, but they may experience symptoms when exposed to whey-sourced amino acids.
 "All Kate Farms products are vegan," she says, "so there’s no animal sourcing whatsoever."
 In addition, pea protein is not one of the top 8 food allergens.
-Kate Farms shakes are free of corn as well, unlike the single amino acid formulas on the market.

 If you are under a doctor’s care and need a peptide formula, check out our Peptide Formulas to learn about products, free samples, insurance coverage, and talking to your doctor about how peptides may be used in your treatment plan.